 Light Motor Vehicle intended for commercial purposes

-Heavy Passenger Motor Vehicle (also referred to as All India driving permit for trucks and cars or open licence)
+Heavy Passenger Motor Vehicle (also referred to as All India driving permit for trucks and cars or open license)

-The eligibility for acquiring a driving licence in India depends on the class of vehicle and the driving licence that the user wishes to obtain.
-The eligibility criteria for various permanent Driving licence types in India are provided below.
+The eligibility for acquiring a driving license in India depends on the class of vehicle and the driving license that the user wishes to obtain.
+The eligibility criteria for various permanent Driving license types in India are provided below:

 Motorcycles with gear